jkempf42/kube-volttron/gateway-node/README.md

-- `vbac-deploy.yml`: Creates a one pod `Deployment` of the vbac microservice running the Volttron BACnet Proxy Agent, with a forwarding historian to send data to the Volttron Central pod historian database.
+- `vbac-deploy.yml`: Creates a one pod `Deployment` of the vbac microservice running the Volttron BACnet Proxy Agent, with a forwarding historian to send data to the Volttron Central pod historian database, and an actuator agent to receive commands from Volttron Central.
 This manifest needs to be customized to your network as described below.

 - `vbac-service.yml`: A `ClusterIP` type service for the vbac pod, with HTTP and VIP ports defined.
 There is no external IP definition for the